peterhohk/peterhohk/README.md

 # 🥬 Welcome to Peter's Profile 🥬
 Peter is...
 - a front-end developer since 2023
-- a web designer as a hobby
+- a hobbyist web designer
 - self-taught
 - a cabbage (this is a lie)